osmosis-labs/docs/docs/overview/integrate/apr.md

 APR for each pools is a metric that indicates the expected annualized return on investment for liquidity providers.
 APRs are calculated differently for CL pools and normal pools due to their distinct operational mechanisms.

 ## Concentrated Liquidity Pools
-Concentrated Liquidity pools allow liquidity providers to allocate their capital to a specific price range within a pool.
-The APR calculation for these pools is based on the rewards earned in this range.

 ### Calculation:
 - **APR for CL Pools**: